 The Winter Reconnect Order (WRO) has been extended through May 1, 2020 to reconnect or to avoid disconnection of investor-owned utilities.
 There are no income guidelines for eligibility, but it does not apply to municipally owned utilities or rural electric co-ops.

 Ohio’s legislature recently passed HB 197 which included prohibiting municipal water disconnections during the state of emergency.
 On March 31, the Ohio EPA director signed an order preventing public water systems from shutting off water service due to non-payment during the declared state of emergency and reconnect (without reconnection fees) customers who have had their service disconnected dating back to January 1, 2020.
 Customers eligible to have service reinstated must contact their water utility to request the reconnection.
 It is important to understand that this order does not excuse the customer from paying the bill.
 When the service is turned back on after a period inactivity, the system will need to be flushed first and the water utility should provide this guidance.
-The Ohio EPA will also post that information on http://coronavirus.ohio.gov.
-The order can be viewed at www.epa.state.oh.us/Portals/28/documents/pws/pws%20emergency%20grayscale.pdf.
+The Ohio EPA will also post that information on Ohio Department of Health.
+You can view the order.